pingidentity/pipeline-example-platform/README.md

   Only 'yes' will be accepted to approve.
 ```

   e.
-Accept the plan and allow it to complete.
-Once complete, the deploy script can be run again to confirm there are no missed changes and signal that this configuration is ready to move into the base module.
+Accept the plan by typing **yes** and allow it to complete.
+When finished, the deploy script can be run again to confirm there are no missed changes and signal that this configuration is ready to move into the base module.

-7. Copy the new configuration into the base module at `/terraform/pingone_platform.tf`.
-Note, because this configuration is general for each environment, the environment_id attribute must be updated accordingly.
+8. Copy the new configuration into the base module at `/terraform/pingone_platform.tf`.
+Note, because this configuration is general for each environment, the **environment_id** attribute must be updated accordingly.
 The final new resource should look similar to:

 ```hcl
 resource "pingone_application" "my_awesome_oidc_web_app" {